Best Online Education Programs in Kansas (2026)

 How does Education pay in Kansas compare to other states?

-Kansas offers competitive entry-level wages, though median salaries are currently 6.5% below the national trend.
+Kansas offers competitive wages for education professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Kansas a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for education in Kansas?